vendia/blog/posts/2020-07-01-meet-vendias-founders.md

 Follow us on [LinkedIn](https://www.linkedin.com/company/vendiahq/mycompany/) and join the [Founder's Circle](https://www.vendia.com/resources/newsletter-vendia-founders-circle), a monthly newsletter Shruthi and Tim share covering what they're reading, writing, and sharing in the worlds of IT innovation, data strategy, and business blockchain.

+Want to get into the product and see what it's all about?
+[Download the free app](https://share.vendia.net/)

-Love Serverless and building distributed applications, [we're hiring](http://jobs.vendia.net)!
+Love Serverless and building distributed applications, [we're hiring](http://jobs.vendia.net).
+Won't you join us?[](http://jobs.vendia.net)